By Eric Johnson

 When I was a young boy of about 10, a favorite activity was to spend time in my backyard attempting to hit whiffle balls over the fence and into the front yard.
 I would toss a ball up in the air and swing at it with a wooden bat.
 Each time a ball left my make-believe playing field, it was nothing less than a walk off home run to win yet another 7th game of the World Series! (“And the crowd goes wild!
 Johnson does it again!”)
 Hero time.

 In addition, my neighbor Jerry and I spent countless hours pitching these plastic balls to each other as well.
-If the ball went over the pepper tree and landed over the fence, the batter would take his customary trot around the bases with his hands raised.
+If the ball went over the pepper tree and landed in the front yard, the batter would take his customary trot around the bases with his hands raised.
 I remember even keeping track of the number of home runs I hit.
 One year, I counted more than 100 dingers!
 (It was nothing less than an MVP season!)

 By the time I got to be 12 or 13 years old, I don’t remember playing this imaginary game anymore.
 My friends and I had moved on to other things, like taking our Schwinn bikes “off roading,” going to the Rec center to participate in pick-up basketball games, and visiting the local cinema each week to see the latest movie.
 The older we got, the more we put away childish activities.
 By the time we were 16 or 17, we had ceased most child’s play and even got jobs to pay for our entertainment.

-Paul H. Dunn, a former member of the Quorum of the Seventy in The Church of Jesus Christ of Latter-day Saints, is someone whom I believe never learned to grow up and not be the hero of every story.
-A book written by Lynn Packer titled Lying for the Lord: The Paul H. Dunn Stories details just how dangerous it is to live in a make-believe world.
+Paul H. Dunn, a former member of the Quorum of the Seventy in The Church of Jesus Christ of Latter-day Saints, is someone whom I believe never learned to quit trying to be the hero of every story.
+A book written by Lynn Packer titled Lying for the Lord: The Paul H. Dunn Stories details the deception of this Mormon general authority and just how dangerous it is to live in a make-believe world.

 A Dynamic Story Teller